XDC-Community/docs/run-a-node/masternode/securing-your-xdc-masternode.md

 ### Regarding the Apothem Testnet Client

 At present there is no upgrade script for the Apothem Testnet client.
-The Apothem tree can be [seen here](https://github.com/XinFinOrg/XDPoSChain/tree/apothem) and XinFin docker image versions can be [seen here](https://hub.docker.com/r/xinfinorg/xinfinnetwork/tags).
+The Apothem tree can be [seen here](https://github.com/XinFinOrg/XDPoSChain/tree/apothem) and docker image versions can be [seen here](https://hub.docker.com/r/xinfinorg/xinfinnetwork/tags).

-Unless guided by XinFin there is nothing extra to do here.
+There is nothing extra to do here.

 ---